pod-o-mart/keyboardBookmarklets/README.md

 # keyboardBookmarklets
-Virtual keyboard bookmarklets for the use on almost any web site
+Virtual keyboard bookmarklets for the use on almost any web site.
  - Universal keyboard
  - Keyboard for Slavic studies
    - Added Old Church Slavonic and Glagolitic keyboards (also incorporated to the universal keyboards)